HOW DO I REGISTER?

 MAY I DO MY PLACEMENT WHERE A RELATIVE IS EMPLOYED?

-Students are not permitted to complete a placement experience under the supervision of a family member.
+Students are not permitted to complete a placement experience where they have a relative or familial relationship with anyone with supervisory responsibility at the agency.
 This would be considered a conflict of interest.

 MY AGENCY HOST WANTS TO PAY ME, IS THIS ALLOWED?

 Field placements are unpaid learning opportunities, and therefore, students are not permitted to accept payment for the field placement experience.

 MAY I BEGIN MY PLACEMENT BEFORE THE COURSE BEGINS?